 You reached inside to find a thin silver bracelet with a small butterfly charm attached.
 "This is so pretty!
 Canada, did you do this?"
 You hugged him again, you already knew the answer.

-"Thank you."
-Canada held your hand and continued through the exhibit.
+"T-thank you."
+Canada held your hand tightly in his and euphorically continued through the exhibit.
+Suddenly stopping, he turned to you and chuckled.
 "And America said I couldn't do it."
-He smiled and kissed you again.
+Smiling proudly, kissed you again.